Accessorial charges when shipping Less than Truckload freight from Canada to Mexico

 Well, you are not the only one.
 Many customers from different industries (automotive, plastics, pharmaceuticals, chemicals, metals, and manufacturing in general) have asked us the same question oftentimes.

 As we are always happy to guide our customers and potential customers through the transportation process of Less than Truckload freight, we decided to create this post about the accessorial fees.
-To make it easier to understand and as our preferred LTL shipping lane is from Canada to Mexico, we have classified the accessorial fees in two groups:
+To make it easier to understand how LTL rates from Canada to Mexico work, we have classified the accessorial fees in two groups:

 - Accessorial fees that ALWAYS apply when shipping from Canada to Mexico